 According to the National Institute on Drug Abuse, research has shown that long-term heroin use negatively affects the brain and results in some loss of the brain’s white matter.
 This part of the brain affects decision-making, behavior control, and stress responses.5

-Psychological Effects of Heroin Addiction
+Psychological Side Effects of Heroin Addiction

 Consistent heroin abuse also results in a number of negative psychological effects including antisocial personality disorder and depression.
 Many heroin users experience depression because of the way the drug affects the brain.
 Heroin attaches to opioid receptors, resulting in increased feelings of happiness and euphoria and changing the way they send and receive messages.